13 Basic SEO Tips for Business Owners to Get Started7 Min Read

 Some other research even suggests that as much as 70-75% (appx.) of total website traffic is coming from organic searches or from search engine queries.

-Google leads the list as the top contributor as a study of 2015 reveals the search engine to account for more than 90% of total organic global web traffic.
+Google leads the list as the top contributor to a study of 2015 reveals the search engine to account for more than 90% of total organic global web traffic.

 This only underlines the importance of SEO which ensures a powerful presence of a website on Google Search Engine Result Pages (SERP).